tedsanders/tedsanders.github.io/_posts/2013-12-08-portfolio.md

 ---
 <img id="tedshot" src="/img/tedshot.jpg" height="260" width="215" alt="tedshot" />

-<p>Welcome to my portfolio, the highlight reel of my scientific career (fortunately, the much longer blooper reel has been misplaced).</p>
+<p>Welcome to my portfolio, the highlight reel of my scientific career (fortunately, the much longer blooper reel has been misplaced).
+This portfolio was created in Spring 2013 as part of Stanford's pilot Portfolio to Professoriate (P2P) program.</p>

 <ul>